BrookaBrooke/movie-mixer/journals/ben_gerber.md

 Fixed the modal closing when clicked, but that meant there was no longer a fade effect.
 I realize as I'm writing this at 5:40 PM EST that I forgot to mention this...
 Hopefully I will remember to breing it up tomorrow... finished the add to list buttons, but ran into issues with authentication when pulling from main.
 Fixed that by getting the auth token from UserContext and sending it as authorization in the headers where needed.
 Also Mike let me know that I did not put in any filter to the add buttons so that the logged in user can only add to their lists, luckily it was a quick(ish) fix as there was already a query for movie groups by user
-Also quickly wrote a test for movie_groups, should push that up to main
+Also quickly wrote a test for movie_groups, should push that up to main.
+Tomorrow I'd like to work on it showing the username in the "All Favorites" page instead of just the user id, but the only info on the user available so far in that file is the user id.
+I may have to make a query that returns a user based on a user id as the only one we have now like that returns based on a user id.